 Dudley Williams, Jr.

 Mr. Williams recently retired as the Senior Vice President, Corporate Citizenship and Diversity at GE Asset Management in Stamford.
 His prior professional experience includes roles as Assistant to the Commissioner at the Connecticut State Department of Education, Charter School Program Manager, and 15 years in the publishing industry.
-Dudley is currently Chair of the Connecticut Center for School Change and serves on the Stamford Board of Finance.
-His previous community service roles include President of the Stamford Board of Education, Chairman of The Nellie Mae Education Foundation, Treasurer of the Connecticut Science Center, Director of the Connecticut Association of Boards of Education, and board member of the board of the United Way of Western Connecticut.
-Mr. Williams was also a member of the Connecticut Commission on Educational Improvement and was appointed by Governor Malloy to the Education Cost Sharing Task Force.
+Dudley is currently Chair of the Connecticut Center for School Change.
+His previous community service roles include member of the Stamford Board of Finance, President of the Stamford Board of Education, Chairman of The Nellie Mae Education Foundation, Treasurer of the Connecticut Science Center, Director of the Connecticut Association of Boards of Education, and member of the board of the United Way of Western Connecticut.
+Mr. Williams was also a member of the Connecticut Commission on Educational Improvement and was appointed by Governor Dannell Malloy to the Education Cost Sharing Task Force.

 Ms. Chambers was a founding board member of The Connecticut Mirror, and continued to serve as a board member until her death in July 2018.
 She was a highly accomplished and respected reporter at the Associated Press and New York Times and was a columnist for The National Law Journal.
 Most recently she was the editor of the award-winning online news site, the Branford Eagle.
 She was a member of the Connecticut Council on Freedom of Information and a former member of the Poynter Advisory Board at Yale.